learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-sgharms-test-webdev-fund/README.md

 In this lab, we're going to simulate a grocery store checkout process.
 In most modern grocery stores, a customer adds to a grocery cart as they walk through the store.
 A cart can be thought of as a _collection_ of grocery items.
-Each grocery item has specific attributes, such as a sale price, or whether or not its on clearance.
+Each grocery item has spsfecific attributes, such as a sale price, or whether or not its on clearance.
 There may be multiples of the same item in the cart, mixed together in no particular order.